 In the end I decided to go with option 2, but with a twist.
 Instead of duplicating, rotating, etc myself, I'd make a generative art program to do it for me.
 I've posted previously about the Joshua Davis Skillshare class I took about just this kind of thing.
 I'm not sure generating random sprouts is quite what he had in mind when he set up the class mind.

-Back in Illustrator I created two different sprouts to use to fill the bowl.
-I saved these out as seperate, ungrouped SVG's, 50px by 50px.
+- Back in Illustrator, I created two different sprouts to use to fill the bowl.
+I saved these out as separate, ungrouped SVG's, 50px by 50px.

 - The two sprout SVG's and the PNG placeholder image are linked into the Processing file and the canvas is set to the same size as the PNG.
 I made a range of colours by creating a blend between two different greens, expanded it and extracting the colour values.
 The program will pick a random sprout SVG, use random colours from the selected range to colour each bit of artwork (as the SVGs are ungrouped each leaf will be coloured separately), applies a random rotation and scale and then places the artwork on the canvas.
 It took a couple of attempts to get the best coverage, but in the end the program was set to do this process 120 times.
 Every time its run the result is different.
 I used two different run-through's in the final artwork.